philips-software/roslyn-analyzers/Philips.CodeAnalysis.DuplicateCodeAnalyzer/Philips.CodeAnalysis.DuplicateCodeAnalyzer.md

 Enabling this rule on a legacy code base can yield many hits - too many to be able to enable the analyzer as an error.
 To effectuate a 'stop the bleeding' policy, leave the rule's severity at error, and either use suppressions, or specify a whitelist as follows: add a file to the project named `DuplicateCode.Allowed.txt`.
 The file must be specified with the `AdditionalFiles` node in the .csproj file.
 Include a single method name per line.
 Use the provided Code Fixer to automatically add violations to the whitelist.

+# White listing

+For certain parts of the code, duplication can be allowed.
+For example for runtime performance reasons, one might repeat code explicitly.
+For use-cases like these, there is the Ability to provide an "AdditionalFile" to your project.
+This additional file needs to be named exactly "DuplicateCode.Allowed.txt".
+The syntax of this file is very similar to that of Microsofts (BannedApiAnalyzer)[https://github.com/dotnet/roslyn-analyzers/blob/main/src/Microsoft.CodeAnalysis.BannedApiAnalyzers/BannedApiAnalyzers.Help.md].